dredamonsta1/nineByFourApi/README.md

-Steps to get started.
+Steps to get started adding data to the api db.
--
+- pull the repo
+- install `json-server`  `npm install` this should update your `package.json`